HewlettPackard/swarm-learning/docs/Install/Running_SLM-UI_Installer.md

     The installer has a few configurable options.
 To change the default options, run the installer from a command prompt.
 Use the following optional flags to customize the configuration or behavior of the installer:

-    -port
+    **-port**
-    :   Defines the port for the application to run.
+          Defines the port for the application to run.
 The default value is 30302.
         Example, `-port 30355`

-    -logs
+    **-logs**
-    :   If enabled, displays the detailed message.
+          If enabled, displays the detailed message.
 To enable, use the command, `-logs verbose`.

-    -version
+    **-version**
-    :   Defines the version of SLM-UI to be installed.
+          Defines the version of SLM-UI to be installed.
 Default value: 2.0.0.

         Example, `-version 2.0.0`

-    -timeoutDuration
+    **-timeoutDuration**
-    :   Defines installer timeout duration for individual installation tasks.
+         Defines installer timeout duration for individual installation tasks.
 The default value is 300 seconds.

         Example, `-timeoutDuration 600`